-Recently on my Instagram I was asked about how one starts healing or recovery.
+Recently on my Instagram I was asked about how one starts healing or recovery from mental illness or psychological trauma.
 Let us explore.

 First, prepare yourself for the long ride because healing takes time.
 As I have written before, I got anxiety disorder in my early 20's, I am not in my 30's, so it's been more than 10 years I have been working towards recovery from a very debilitating mental illness.
 I hope that everyone who is diagnosed with mental illness understands that recovery is possible, but it does take time.
 And this time will be different for each one of us.